 - Fall Semester, Senior Year – Senior Kling Fellows will continue to attend weekly seminar meetings, giving and receiving peer feedback on written work and presentations, and ending the semester with a complete (but not final) draft of an article for Slideshow.
 Seniors are also encouraged to draw on their Kling research for honors work in their major department or program, and most Kling seniors do so.
 (By this point in the Kling Fellowship program, most seniors have “too much” research to fit in a single article anyway!)

 - Spring Semester, Senior Year – Kling seniors must submit their Slideshow articles before Spring Break and respond to a variety of edits and revision suggestions during March and early April.
 One senior will serve as Slideshow’s student editor, writing an editor’s note and making decisions about journal layout and presentation together with the Kling program leaders.
 At the end of the semester, all Kling seniors will formally present their research, often in conjunction with the spring Undergraduate Research Symposium.
 (In some years we have enjoyed presenting together with seniors from either the Mellon Mays Undergraduate Fellowship or the Interdisciplinary Project in the Humanities.)
-A group of faculty evaluators awards a prize to the best Kling presentation.
-This prize is awarded as part of the Kling Senior Dinner, where three years of Kling Fellows and their mentors come together to celebrate the Fellowship.
+We end each academic year with a Kling Senior Dinner, where three years of Kling Fellows and their mentors come together to celebrate the Fellowship.